For more information contact:

 If asked for ID when using the procurement card, the delegate presents a signed delegation form to the supplier.
 The delegation is returned to the cardholder along with the itemized transaction documents for inclusion during transaction verification in Workday.

 Temporary Delegation Form

-The cardholder completes a Procurement Card Temporary Delegation form prior to each delegated in-person purchase.
+The cardholder completes a Procurement Card Temporary Delegation form prior to each delegated purchase.
 Both the cardholder and the delegate must sign the delegation form.

 The Procurement Card Temporary Delegation form is available on the PR&F website at.

 The cardholder records the checkout and return of the procurement card on the Procurement Card Check-Out Log Sheet.

 The card holder keeps the checkout log for each card and records the following information:

 - The date and time of card checkout